Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/02-project-planning.md

 > > 2.
 To relate filenames use the sample_id, and do a VLOOKUP on submission sheet
 > > 3.
 The \_R1/\_R2 extensions mean "Read 1" and "Read 2" of each sample
 > > 4.
 The '.gz' extension means it is a compressed "gzip" type format to save disk space
 > > 5.
-The size of all the files combined is 1113.60 Gb (over a terabyte!).
+The size of all the files combined is 1113.60 Gb (over a terabyte).
+This is big!
 To transfer files this large you should validate the file size following transfer.
 Absolute file integrity checks following transfers and methods for faster file transfers are possible but beyond the scope of this lesson.
 > >
 > {: .solution}
 {: .challenge}